Every business needs to follow the rules, no matter its size or complexity.

-The auditor will examine your systems, controls, and documentation and conduct interviews to determine whether you have proper policies and procedures to enable your organization to comply, and whether those policies and procedures are being followed.
+The auditor will examine your systems, controls, and documentation and conduct interviews to determine whether you have appropriate policies and procedures to enable your organization to comply and whether those policies and practices are being followed.

 Exactly which questions the auditor asks depends on the framework in question.

 - The completeness, accuracy, and integrity of your financial statements (SOX)

 - The security of your IT systems (NIST, FedRAMP, COBIT, ISO 27001, PCI-DSS, SOC 2/3)

 - How well your enterprise manages overall risk (COSO)

 - The effectiveness of your quality controls (ISO 9001)

 - How well do you protect the privacy of personal data (GDPR, CCPA, HIPAA)

 How Can I Prepare for a Compliance Audit?